blbadger/blbadger.github.io/polynomial-roots.md

 {% include youtube.html id='NgZZq32in7g' %}

-### Dimension changes
+### Incrementing a polynomial power

-The maps for initial points that converge rapidly versus slowly to a root are
+For the equation

 $$
 z^7-z-1
 $$

-we have
+with roots estimated via Newton's method (centered on the origin), we have

 ![dimension]({{https://blbadger.github.io}}/newton-method/newton_z^7-z-1.png)